sopel-irc/sopel-iplookup/README.rst

     Path to existing GeoIP db files (leave empty to auto download):
     MaxMind license key (optional): (hidden input)

-If your OS distribution has GeoIP database files installed already, you can provide a filesystem path to the folder where they are stored.
-The plugin will auto-download the database files if it cannot find them locally.
+By default, ``sopel-iplookup`` will look in a few standard locations for GeoIP database files.
+If it can't find existing database files, it will download them from an automated mirror on GitHub.

-By default, GeoIP database downloads will use an automated mirror on GitHub.
-You can optionally provide your own MaxMind license key and the plugin will download directly from them—useful in case the mirror breaks, or if you would simply like to get database files from the source.
+You can optionally provide your own MaxMind license key, and the plugin will download directly from them instead.
+Alternatively, if your OS distribution already has GeoIP database files kept up-to-date by the system package manager, you can provide the path where those files are stored.

 Notes
 =====